Come Home the Kids Miss You: Critical reception

 Come Home the Kids Miss You received generally mixed reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 51 out of 100, which indicates "mixed or average" reception based on eight reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 51 out of 100, which indicates "mixed or average" reception based on nine reviews.

 Writing for Variety, A.D.
 Amorosi gave the album a positive review, writing that Harlow "improves on a good thing" and "finds a heady musical elixir."
 Mosi Reeves of Rolling Stone had a more mixed review, opining that Harlow "doesn't seem interested in much beyond dominating the charts" and that what Harlow is trying to say is an "unresolved question."
 Andree Gee of the same outlet characterized it as "underwhelming".

-Kyann-Sian Williams of NME felt the album "doesn't feature a bunch of seminal tracks, instead packing filler between his knockout singles such as 'First Class'," while ending his review with "you'll find a gem or two here and there, but this collection's longevity is questionable."
+Kyann-Sian Williams of NME felt the album "doesn't feature a bunch of seminal tracks, instead packing filler between his knockout singles such as 'First Class'," while ending their review with "you'll find a gem or two here and there, but this collection's longevity is questionable."
 Robin Murray of Clash opined that the album "kicks off the album in impressive style" but "the mid-section becomes bogged down in formula", while appreciating the guest features.
 AllMusic also wrote that "The sound of Come Home the Kids Miss You is polished and ready for the massive level of worldwide commercial success Harlow has been building up to, but it's difficult to find much substance beneath the expensive sheen", and that "Harlow's flows are unchanging and his personality comes off as one-dimensional.
 Lyrical punch lines fall flat and vague themes of Harlow's hard-earned road to success or his various sexual exploits cycle around aimlessly song after song."

 Matthew Strauss of Pitchfork gave a negative review, calling the record "among the most insipid, vacuous statements in recent pop history" while feeling that the album is "unfullfilling, lacking standout melodies or exciting rhythms" and that Harlow "does not flow intricately or write impressively, a pop star who struggles to carry a song on his own".